mondoohq/ansible-mondoo/README.md

 # Mirror of Mondoo Ansible Role

-Ansible Galaxy is not supporting [mono-repo structures](https://github.com/ansible/ansible/issues/16804) well.
-Ansible Collections are still in early access.
-Therefore we keep this mirror of [ansible-mondoo](https://github.com/mondoolabs/mondoo/tree/master/ansible-mondoo) around to make Ansible Galaxy happy.
-Please open PRs and Issues there.
+This is a mirror of [ansible-mondoo](https://github.com/mondoolabs/mondoo/tree/master/deployment/ansible-mondoo) to support the deployment as a role for Ansible Galaxy.

+For documentation, have a look at [Mondoo Docs](https://mondoo.io/docs/installation/ansible.html)